 What is the Right Internet Speed for You?

 The right internet speed depends on the task that you have to perform.
 For instance, if you have to download and upload large files, you will need at least 10 Mbps of internet speed.
 On the other hand, if you only need to send and receive emails, 2 Mbps of internet speed would be more than enough.
+You will need to research optimum internet plans and other internet providers in your area, to ensure that you have the correct internet plan with the right internet speeds for your needs.
 With that said, let us discuss the internet speeds required for different professions:

 Graphic designers need to create visual concepts using applications to communicate their ideas and once they are done with the design, they have to upload the files on their respective server.
 This requires high-bandwidth and internet speeds.
 Therefore, it is safe to say that being a graphic designer; you need at least 25 Mbps of internet speed to support your work-from-home routine.

 Content writers have to conduct research before writing on a topic, and for that, they might have to download different articles from the internet.
 In addition to this, they also have to upload the articles on their respective servers but unlike graphic designing, their files are not that heavy.
 Therefore, being a content writer, you need at least 8 Mbps of internet speed.